-- The hydrogeological zone allocated to some spring groups does not follow predictions in Kinhill Stearns (1984) precisely as the hydrogeological relationships have been revised.
-Further revisions may be undertaken, as relationships are better understood. - Gosse Spring has been re-allocated to the North-east Sub-basin (extension) from the Hermit Hill Group. - North-west Spring has been re-allocated to the North-east Sub-basin (South) from the Hermit Hill Group.
+The hydrogeological zone allocated to some spring groups does not follow predictions in Kinhill Stearns (1984) precisely as the hydrogeological relationships have been revised.
+Further revisions may be undertaken, as relationships are better understood.

-10 APPENDIX F: SUMMARY OF PREDICTED DRAWDOWN TO 2016 AT PASTORAL BORES IN THE WELLFIELD B REGION
+10 APPENDIX F: SUMMARY OF PREDICTED DRAWDOWN TO 2036 AT PASTORAL BORES IN THE WELLFIELD B REGION

-Predictions follow Kinhill Engineers (1997a).
+Predictions follow Kinhill Engineers (1997a) - updated 2016 (Golder Associates 14766004-019-M-Rev2).